 NICOLE BIVENS COLLINSON leads the International Trade and Government relations practice of Sandler, Travis & Rosenberg, P.A., and serves as managing principal of the Washington, D.C., office.
-She is also a member of the Firm's Operating Committee and a commentator on trade matters on MSNBC and NPR.
+She is also a member of the firm's Operating Committee and a commentator on trade matters on MSNBC and NPR.
+She is the lead professional on ST&R’s engagement as Legislative Counsel to the National Customs Brokers & Freight Forwarders Association of America (NCBFAA).

 Ms. Collinson has over 30 years of experience in government, public affairs and lobbying.
 She has drafted and guided the successful implementation of several pieces of key international trade legislation positively affecting the bottom line of many U.S. companies.
 Clients have saved millions of dollars through the successful drafting, guidance and passage of legislation that reduces or eliminates duties -- crafting creative measures to benefit clients such as blocking changes to the First Sale doctrine, Miscellaneous Tariff Bills, specific trade preference legislation, the Generalized System of Preferences, etc. Such a track record demonstrates her ability to effectively move your agenda forward.